 Recently, Jarrod shared even more details about the results of his $15,000 pre-sale launch on his site here.

 John Lee Dumas from Entrepreneur on Fire has also successfully pre-sold a number of his offerings before creating them.
-Podcaster’s Paradise (affiliate link – I earn a commission), as well as Webinar on Fire (affiliate link – I earn a commission) were presented to his audience as solutions that he was going to build if there were a certain number of people interested, and he was completely upfront and honest about that to his audience.
+Podcaster’s Paradise, as well as Webinar on Fire were presented to his audience as solutions that he was going to build if there were a certain number of people interested, and he was completely upfront and honest about that to his audience.
 If he didn’t get to those numbers, then he wouldn’t build those things.
 Easy enough.
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through these links.]

 He indeed asked for payments from people upfront (again, before the product was even created) to validate products, giving customers a “champion” or “VIP” price for doing so.